-If you already have DACA and just want to renew your 2 year work permit, I will accept your case even if I didn’t do your first DACA application.
+If you already have DACA and just want to renew your 2 year work permit, we will accept your case even if we didn’t do your first DACA application.

 Attorney fees for renewal: $450

 USCIS filing fees: $495